MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/release-notes-archive/stable-channel-1.5.md

 > [!NOTE]
 > The Windows App SDK Visual Studio Extensions (VSIX) are no longer distributed as a separate download.
 They are available in the Visual Studio Marketplace inside Visual Studio.

+### Version 1.5.7 (1.5.241001000)

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.5 release.

+- Added detection for a rare scenario where the app stops rendering and never recovers.
+- Fixed a potential crash when a UI thread uninitializes.
+- Fixed a potential issue where a menu off a CommandBar might have incorrectly opened up instead of down when the CommandBar was at the bottom of the window.

 ### Version 1.5.6 (1.5.240802000)

 This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.5 release.